This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 The fortress/castle dates back hundreds of years, and is linked with the Japanese invasion in 1592, but dates back even further than that.
 As you walk along the Nam River on either side, Jinjuseong is hard to miss.
 It’s on a hill along the water.
 During the Jinju Lantern Festival, it becomes part of the festival grounds, so if you’re here for that, you can enter as part of your ticket.

-The grounds of Jinjuseong Fortress had special games & activities setup inside for the festival, including a kids play fortress.
+The grounds of Jinjuseong Fortress had special games & activities set up inside for the festival, including a kids’ play fortress.
 There were also characters set up around the grounds & along the walls.
-I’m assuming these were associated with the festival, but it’s possible that they are there year round.
+I’m assuming these were associated with the festival, but it’s possible that they are there year-round.Book your hotel in Jinju now!

 There were also food stands.
 I got a free sample of fresh rice cakes.
 They were deliciously fresh & warm.
 Less authentic was the Krispy Kreme stand.